 Skip to main content

-Just had the front control arms replaced on my 2016 Toyota Highlander.
-Total cost: $2,000 at the dealership, including a required wheel alignment since it’s a suspension job.
+Just replaced the front control arms on my 2016 Toyota Highlander — a suspension repair that set me back $2,000 at the dealership, including a required wheel alignment.

-Next up: I’ll be replacing the struts and shocks, which will likely run another $2,000–$3,000, depending on whether I stick with OEM KYB or upgrade to Bilstein B6 for improved ride and handling.
+Next on the list: replacing the struts and shocks.
+That’ll likely run another $2,000–$3,000, depending on whether I go with factory-spec KYB or upgrade to Bilstein B6 for better ride quality and control.

 Comments